 Why should I complete step one now?

-Step one is ready to complete if you’re actively using XPM or Xero Tax.
-We encourage your Master Administrator to kickstart this process as soon as possible so that you can start creating your single client record.
+We encourage your Master Administrator to kickstart this process in Xero HQ as soon as possible so that you can start creating your single client record.

 What do I need to do for step two?

 Step two involves consolidating clients from Xero HQ and XPM to create your single client record.
+A tool has been made available to make this entire process as easy as possible.
 You can choose to just keep all of your XPM and Tax Clients, and archive your Xero HQ clients; keep just your Xero HQ clients; or a combination of both.
 Then it’s as simple as confirming which of your client organisations you would like to link with each of your client records.